-Ombudsman
+77. Ombudsman

-- 77. (1) Parliament may, by law, provide for the establishment of the office of Ombudsman. - (2) The Ombudsman shall exercise such powers and perform such functions as Parliament may, by law, determine, including the power to investigate any action taken by a Ministry, a public officer or a statutory public authority. - (3) The Ombudsman shall prepare an annual report concerning the discharge of his functions, and such report shall be laid before Parliament.
+1. Parliament may, by law, provide for the establishment of the office of Ombudsman.

-Privileges and immunities of Parliament and members
+- 2. The Ombudsman shall exercise such powers and perform such functions as Parliament may, by law, determine, including the power to investigate any action taken by a Ministry, a public officer or a statutory public authority. - 3.
+The Ombudsman shall prepare an annual report concerning the discharge of his functions, and such report shall be laid before Parliament.

-- 78. (1) The validity of the proceedings in Parliament shall not be questioned in any court. - (2) A member or officer of Parliament in whom powers are vested for the regulation of procedure, the conduct of business or the maintenance of order in Parliament, shall not in relation to the exercise by him of any such powers be subject to the jurisdiction of any court. - (3) A member of Parliament shall not be liable to proceedings in any court in respect of anything said, or any vote given, by him in Parliament or in any committee thereof. - (4) A person shall not be liable to proceedings in any court in respect of the publication by or under the authority of Parliament of any report, paper, vote or proceeding.
+78. Privileges and immunities of Parliament and members

-(5) Subject to this article, the privileges of Parliament and of its committees and member may be determined by Act of Parliament.
+- 1. The validity of the proceedings in Parliament shall not be questioned in any court. - 2.
+A member or officer of Parliament in whom powers are vested for the regulation of procedure, the conduct of business or the maintenance of order in Parliament, shall not in relation to the exercise by him of any such powers be subject to the jurisdiction of any court. - 3.
+A member of Parliament shall not be liable to proceedings in any court in respect of anything said, or any vote given, by him in Parliament or in any committed thereof. - 4.
+A person shall not be liable to proceedings in any court in respect of the publication by or under the authority of Parliament of any report, paper, vote or proceeding. - 5.
+Subject to this article, the privileges of Parliament and of its committees and members may be determined by Act of Parliament.

-Secretariat of Parliament
+79. Secretariat of Parliament

-- 79. (1) Parliament shall have its own secretariat. - (2) Parliament may, by law, regulate the recruitment and conditions of service of persons appointed to the secretariat of Parliament. - (3) Until provision is made by Parliament the President may, after consultation with the Speaker, make rules regulating the recruitment and condition of service of persons appointed to the secretariat of Parliament, and rules so made shall have effect subject to the provisions of any law.
+- 1. Parliament shall have its own Secretariat. - 2.
+Parliament may, by law, regulate the recruitment and conditions of service of persons appointed to the Secretariat of Parliament. - 3.
+Until provision is made by Parliament the President may, after consultation with the Speaker, make rules regulating the recruitment and condition of service of persons appointed to the Secretariat of Parliament, and rules so made shall have effect subject to the provisions of any law.